djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ### Agent Configuration
 After the AI Agent is created, in this section, you will go through the process of configuring the agent with knowledge and tools to enable it to respond to queries using information from the knowledge base and perform tasks using the tools.

 9. Next, you will go through the process of configuring your agent.
 The Order-to-Cash Agent page is split in two halves.
-The right half is a **Preview** (annotated with red oval) chat interface that allows you to test the behavior of your agent.
-The left half of the page consits of four key sections (annotated with red rectangles) that you can use to configure your agent.
+The right half is a **Preview** chat interface that allows you to test the behavior of your agent.
+The left half of the page consits of four key sections that you can use to configure your agent.

    - Profile: The **Profile** section consists of the description of the agent which you provided as part of creating the agent.
 You can always go to this section to edit and refine the description of the agent as needed.